Lerchensporn/PHP_Static_Type_Checker/README.md

    - detection of dead code and unused identifiers are of scope, since it creates no runtime defects and may obstruct debugging,
    - sophisticated analysis of control structures.
+   - to validate assignments of constants and default values, because they may contain arithmetic expressions, which are too hard to evaluate.

 ## How could PHP better support static code analysis?